List of Kyōryū Sentai Zyuranger characters: Lamp Fairy Gin

-Fairy DonDon
+Fairy Dondon

-Fairy DonDon (妖精ドンドン, Yōsei Dondon) is a troll-like elf who applies for a job to be Pleprechuan's assistant, but is kicked out by Bandora.
-DonDon meets a kindred spirit in Toshio, a boy who gets frequently picked on by his overly-strict mother.
-They become friends and go around sucking things into DonDon's magic bottles — including planes and buildings with people inside.
-After seeing DonDon trapping Boi and Dan in his bottle, Bandora decides to recruit DonDon, promising both him and Toshio the power to get back at all the people who push them around.
-However, the Zyurangers manage to convince Toshio and DonDon that there are people who care about them.
-After he and Toshio return everything to normal, DonDon goes on his way, but not before giving Toshio a black & gold toy replica of Daizyuzin.
+Fairy Dondon (妖精ドンドン, Yōsei Dondon) is an elf who applies for a job to be Pleprechuan's assistant, but is kicked out by Bandora.
+Dondon meets a kindred spirit in Toshio, a boy who gets frequently picked on by his overly-strict mother.
+They become friends and go around sucking things into Dondon's magic bottles — including planes and buildings with people inside.
+After seeing DonDon trapping Boi and Dan in his bottle, Bandora decides to recruit Dondon, promising both him and Toshio the power to get back at all the people who push them around.
+However, the Zyurangers manage to convince Toshio and Dondon that there are people who care about them.
+After he and Toshio return everything to normal, Dondon goes on his way, but not before giving Toshio a black/gold-colored toy replica of Daizyuzin.

 DonDon is voiced by Osamu Kato (加藤 治, Katō Osamu).